finos/community/docs/journey/Participate.md

 For more information, keep reading below.

 ## Contributing to a Project
-One of the most exciting aspects of open source is that participation is not restricted to a core development team.
-Anyone can fork a project at any time, make changes and improvements, and submit those changes back for review and incorporation into the parent repository.
-FINOS provides a transparent governance that encourages individual contributors, financial institutions, fintechs and technology companies alike to work collaboratively on our projects.
+One of the most exciting aspects of open source is that participation isn't restricted to a core development team.
+Anyone can contribute to FINOS projects.
+Fork a repository, make changes, and propose them through pull requests.
+FINOS governance is designed to keep collaboration transparent for individuals, financial institutions, fintechs, and technology companies alike.

 No paid Membership is required, and everyone is welcome to contribute to an existing project in the [FINOS landscape](https://landscape.finos.org), whether it's an [open source software (OSS) project](/docs/governance/#open-source-software-projects), an [open standard project](/docs/governance/#open-standard-projects) or a [Special Interest Group (SIG)](/docs/governance/special-interest-groups/).